BillJr99/Ursinus-CS374-Fall2024/_pages/Activities/activity-parsinginterpreting.md

 info:
   goals:
+    - To explain the limitations of an LL(1) parser
     - To remove left recursion and to left factor a grammar for LL(1) parsing, where possible
     - To describe the components of an LL(k) and an LR(k) parser
     - To implement a simple parser given a grammar, from code or using tools such as lex and yacc